My physical address for the podcast is:

 Fundamental to my work in this podcast is that lasting change comes through the spirit of God.
 God has asked us to follow His example.
-Jesus declared again and again that we need to come to Him.
-I believe that he has given us the power and ability to do that and we trust and follow Him.
+Jesus declared again and again that we need to believe on Him and come to Him.
+I believe that He gives us the power and ability to do that and we trust and follow Him.
 The way this helps us is because it gives us hope to trust for a better future.
 This podcast is designed to help you to develop a better relationships with God through direct contact and focus on His word.
-We incorporate meaningful prayer to seek God's direction and wisdom.
+I incorporate meaningful prayer to seek God's direction and wisdom.
 Central to our ability to follow is that God has given us the ability to choose.
 Regardless of the fact that he knows the future he allows us the ability to make choices with real meaning and consequence.
 This is what he means when he beckons to us to follow the straight and narrow path.

-As scripture teaches, God loved the world so much that he gave his only begotten Son to save us.
+As scripture teaches, God loved the world so much that he gave his only begotten Son to save us as we believe.
 As a result, you and I can improve each day as we meaningfully connect with God.
-The closer we get to God the better our lives (both now and for eternity) become.
+The closer we get to God the better our lives become (both now and for eternity).
 In this sense, the goal of this podcast is far beyond relaxation.
 It is a total transformation by receiving God continually through intentional focus.
 This is all reliant on God's mercy and grace.
 God can replace our stony hearts with hearts of flesh and teach us how to love and live and He wants and he trusts us enough to give us the ability to chose and love Him.
 He knows we need help to do this.
 It is my most sincere prayer that this podcast can contribute to that in some small way.

 What is the type(s) of meditation I do on the podcast:

-The Christian tradition has a long and meaningful history of Christian Meditation.
+The Christian tradition has a long and meaningful history of Christian meditation.
 Christian monks have used something called Lectio Divina (Holy Reading) to focus on the scriptures, pray on them, meditate on them, and try and internalize them.
 What we do is an adaptation of this.
 Contemporary writers such as Tim Grey have written about this history in his book Praying Scripture for Change.
 His book is a summary of hundreds of years of Christian tradition that we can harness in our lives.
 In this sense, Christian meditation is not new age.
-We do not need to accept all doctrines as equal to benefit from these practices.
+We do not need to accept all doctrines from all religions as equal to benefit from these practices.
 Christ does ask us to love all and our lives will be better for it

 For a long time, I only did these Lectio Divina podcasts.
 Eventually I realized that some people who had been listening for a while were more skilled and would prefer to spend time with God without as much guidance from the guided meditation.
 I started the free form episodes to meet those people's needs while still keeping with the themes of bible centered, God focused meditation.